-Ordinary shares Subordinated notes due 2027 Subordinated notes due 2029 Coupons/dividends 17 Fixed or floating dividend/ coupon Floating Fixed Fixed 18 Coupon rate and any related index N/A 3.75% p.a.
-Fixed until 29 November 2022 and thereafter reset to a new fixed rate equal to the sum of the then prevailing U.S. Treasury Rate and the Spread at Pricing.
-5.00% p.a.
-Fixed until 17 January 2024 and thereafter reset to a new fixed rate equal to the sum of the then prevailing U.S. Treasury Rate and the Spread at Pricing.
-19 Existence of a dividend stopper No No No 20 Fully discretionary, partially discretionary or mandatory Fully discretionary Mandatory Mandatory 21 Existence of step up or other incentive to redeem No No No 22 Non-cumulative or cumulative Non-cumulative Cumulative Cumulative - Convertible or non-convertible Non-convertible Non-convertible Non-convertible 24 If convertible, conversion trigger(s) N/A N/A N/A 25 If convertible, fully or partially N/A N/A N/A 26 If convertible, conversion rate N/A N/A N/A 27 If convertible, mandatory or optional conversion N/A N/A N/A 28 If convertible, specify instrument type convertible into N/A N/A N/A 29 If convertible, specify issuer of instrument it converts into N/A N/A N/A 30 Write-down feature No Yes Yes 31 If write-down, write-down trigger(s) N/A The earlier of the HKMA notifying the issuer in writing: (i) that the HKMA is of the opinion that a write-off or conversion is necessary, without which the Issuer would become non-viable or (ii) that a decision has been made by the government body, a government officer or other relevant regulatory body with the authority to make such a decision, that a public sector injection of capital or equivalent support is necessary, without which the Issuer would become non-viable.
-The earlier of the HKMA notifying the issuer in writing: (i) that the HKMA is of the opinion that a write-off or conversion is necessary, without which the Issuer would become non-viable or (ii) that a decision has been made by the government body, a government officer or other relevant regulatory body with the authority to make such a decision, that a public sector injection of capital or equivalent support is necessary, without which the Issuer would become non-viable.
+Ordinary shares Subordinated notes due 2033 18 Coupon rate and any related index N/A 6.375% p.a.
+Fixed until 28 February 2028 and thereafter reset to a new fixed rate equal to the sum of the then prevailing U.S. Treasury Rate and the Spread at Pricing.
+19 Existence of a dividend stopper No No 20 Fully discretionary, partially discretionary or mandatory Fully discretionary Mandatory 21 Existence of step up or other incentive to redeem No No 22 Non-cumulative or cumulative Non-cumulative Cumulative 23 Convertible or non-convertible Non-convertible Non-convertible 24 If convertible, conversion trigger (s) N/A N/A 25 If convertible, fully or partially N/A N/A 26 If convertible, conversion rate N/A N/A 27 If convertible, mandatory or optional conversion N/A N/A 28 If convertible, specify instrument type convertible into N/A N/A 29 If convertible, specify issuer of instrument it converts into N/A N/A 30 Write-down feature No Yes 31 If write-down, write-down trigger(s) N/A The earlier of the HKMA notifying the issuer in writing: (i) that the HKMA is of the opinion that a write-off or conversion is necessary, without which the Issuer would become non-viable or (ii) that a decision has been made by the government body, a government officer or other relevant regulatory body with the authority to make such a decision, that a public sector injection of capital or equivalent support is necessary, without which the Issuer would become non-viable.
+32 If write-down, full or partial N/A May be in part or in full